-One of the advantages of the the TWSBI Diamond series is that replacement nib units are available and easily changed.
+One of the advantages of the TWSBI Diamond series is that replacement nib units are available and easily changed by unscrewing from the front of the barrel of the pen.
 All these models use a number 5 size nib.
-Although TWSBI has changed manufacturers (Schmidt for the early 530s, later Bock and now JoWo) all these nibs are interchangeable so the current Diamond 580 nib unit will fit the older 540 and 530 models.
-The only difference is that the current 580, 580AL and 580ALR models have a different front section with a metal trim ring but the innards are essentially the same so you can use a TWSBI Diamond 580 replacement nib on another compatible pen by sliding off the gripping section.
+Although TWSBI has changed manufacturers (Schmidt for the early 530s, later Bock and now JoWo) all these nibs are interchangeable so the current Diamond 580 nib unit will fit the older 540 and 530 models (as well as AL and ALR versions).
+The only difference is that the current 580, 580AL and 580ALR models have a different front section with a metal trim ring but the innards are essentially the same so you can use a TWSBI Diamond 580 replacement nib on another compatible pen either "as is" or by sliding off the gripping section and exchanging it for the original part.
 One small caveat: the original Diamond 530 nib is slimmer in profile to the later Bock and JoWo units.
 This means that if you have one of these pens then a new nib may not fit in the inner cap.
 If you encounter this problem, we can supply a new wider inner cap.
 All the nibs come in holder case for storage when not in use.

-TWSBI's Diamond mini uses a smaller number 5 size nib to that on the Diamond 580.
-The feeds and collars look the same as those on the Diamond 580 but they are in fact subtly different.
+TWSBI's Diamond mini uses a smaller number 5 size (JoWo) nib to that on the Diamond 580.
+The feeds and collars look the same as those on the Diamond 580 but they are in fact slightly different.

 The Classic model uses the same nib, feed and collar as the Vac mini.
 Therefore, nib assemblies can be interchanged between TWSBI Classic and TWSBI Vac mini pens by removing the front section parts.